huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 In these commands, **--fpga-image-id** specifies the ID of the FPGA image to be deleted, **--force** specifies a forcible deletion operation.
 If the command output is **Success: 204 No Content**, the fis deletion subcommand is executed successfully.<br/>
 However, the execution success of the deletion subcommand does not necessarily mean that the FPGA image is deleted successfully.
 You need to perform the query operation.
 If information about the FPGA image to be deleted is not displayed, the FPGA image has been deleted successfully.

-## 4.4 Associating and Disassociating FPGA Images, and Querying Associations ##
+## 4.6 Associating and Disassociating FPGA Images, and Querying Associations ##
-By associating a registered FPGA image, you can share the FPGA image with other users **in the same region** in the following two scenarios:
+By associating a created FPGA image, you can share the FPGA image with other users **in the same region** in the following two scenarios:

 - Marketing Scenario: Publishing the FPGA image in the cloud market for transaction
 - Sharing Scenario: Sharing the FPGA image with a specified user